Properly Thawing a Turkey

 To thaw in cold water, you’ll need a pot big enough to completely submerge the turkey in water.
 If part of the turkey sticks out past the top of a the pot, you need a bigger pot.
 Wrap the turkey tightly in plastic to keep the water out.
 Since most commercial turkey packing is waterproof, this step is unnecessary for most people.
 Fill the pot with cold water and completely submerge the turkey.
 Change the water out every 30 minutes.

-Improper thawing increases the risk of food bourne illness.
 Improper thawing includes methods such as leaving the turkey out at room temperature or not changing out water when using the cold water method.
-Leave plenty of time to avoid putting yourself in a situation in which you have to decide between not having a turkey cooked in time and putting loved ones at risk of a food bourne illness.
+Leave plenty of time to avoid putting yourself in a situation in which you have to decide between not having a turkey cooked in time and putting loved ones at risk of a foodborne illness.
 For more information on safe thawing, read: How to Thaw a Turkey.

 Turkey Cook Time